ivanpfalcao/RGraphsForQliksense/README.md

 # Description

-  This extension provides 3D visualizations (pie charts and bar charts, for now), using the RGraph (https://www.rgraph.net)library, for Qliksense.
+  This extension provides 3D visualizations (pie charts and bar charts, for now), using the RGraph ( https://www.rgraph.net ) library, for Qliksense.

 # Manual